AndreiCatanoiu/HomeGuardESP/README.md

 # HomeGuardESP

 **HomeGuardESP** is an intelligent home security system developed on the ESP8266/ESP32 platform, designed to monitor and protect your home using sensors and Wi-Fi communication.
-The project allows you to detect critical events (e.g., unauthorized entries or emergency situations) and receive real-time alerts, with the ability to control and configure the system remotely via a web interface. 🏡🔒
+The project allows you to detect critical events (e.g., unauthorized entries or emergency situations) and receive real-time alerts, with the ability to control and configure the system remotely via a mobile application. 🏡🔒

 ---